dsdevnull/INST377-Group-Website/docs/developer_manual.md

 Sign-up/Create Account page:

-This is an HTML/PHP form that posts the information to a PHP processor, checks to see if the user exists or not, and if they don’t exist already, adds them to the SQL User Database.
+This is an HTML/PHP form that posts the information to a PHP processor, checks to see if the user exists or not, and if they donâ€™t exist already, adds them to the SQL User Database.
 It also uses Javascript validation to make sure what the user is inputting is valid.
 More validation will be needed in the future implementation(s) of the application.
 It also has CSS for design.
 The files include User_login.html & user_login.css & user_login_test.php

 News feed page: